ComputationalRegulatoryGenomicsICL/cageflow/README.md

 4. Replace the current test yeast paired-end reads with real ones.

-5. Cite all the tools we used in `CITATIONS.md`.
+5. Cite in `CITATIONS.md` all the tools that we used.

 ## Credits